partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Puppy: *Wan!*

 Mama: Ahh!
 A puppy!
-And what a cutey!
+And what a cutie!

 Papa: Hahaha, well, it has been quite a while since our old dog, Captain, passed away, hasn't it?